+The school district has document.
 The school district has provided additional information for this section in Appendix B of this document.
 There is no additional information for this section.

 Section B.16: Exceptional Student Education Eligibility for Students who Need Physical